Why Your Gut-Brain Axis Is Essential To Every Area Of Your Health

 Since the gut-brain axis is so influential in health and wellness, it only makes sense that changing your diet alone might not be enough, albeit an important factor in your overall health.
 Supporting healthy mind-body habits, practicing emotional processing techniques, and adapting to a life rhythms that promote more balance are key to long-term health and well-being.

-As a clinical hypnotherapist, neuro-coach, and owner of the Bhavana Wellness Center, I see many people recognize the need to change only after major health setbacks and significant pain and discomfort have hit.
+As a board certified clinical hypnotherapist and strategic life coach, I see many people recognize the need to change only after major health setbacks and significant pain and discomfort have hit.
 Fortunately, there is help!
 If you or a loved one you know is eager to learn more, reach out and set up a 15 minute Discovery Call to what program options may work best for you.